sk33lz/themeroot/README.md

-# themeroot
+# ThemeRoot

-An open source repository of open source themes, css templates, web fonts, tools, and guides.
+ThemeRoot is an open source repository of open source themes, templates, web fonts, theming resources, and guides.